dylanpieper/chatalot/README.md

 ### batch\$batch()

-Processes a list of prompts.
+Processes a vector or list of prompts.

 ``` r
 batch(